fmoliveira/hydragen/README.md

 ## Introspection

-Make sure a repository is using all the best tooling practices from here.
+This command will introspect the working repository and make sure it uses all the best tooling practices from here.
+All the generators listed below will be installed.

-Introspect the repository to install and configure all best practices:
+To run the introspection:

 - Install globally with `npm i -g hydragen` and run it with `hy`
 - Use with npx: `npx hydragen`

-## Run setups individually
+## Install generators individually

 Run individual setups powered by [Hygen](http://www.hygen.io/) generators: